ChalmersGU-AI-course/shrdlite-course-project/readme AI - OnFire.txt

 Where in code.
 - Interpreter.ts row 20 - check if there are more than one interpretation.
-    If more than one interpretation,  calls function makeClariQuest (row 60)
+    If more than one interpretation,  calls function makeClariQuest (row 59)

     makeClariQuest , uses help functions getRestOfPath and cmpObj.

     MakeClariQuest - Compares the different interpretations and adds the entity and location with the most nested objects

-- Shredlite.ts
+- Shrdlite.ts
     (row 55 and forward) Check if last question was ambiguous and parses the input from the user to chose a correct interpretation.

 - World.ts